Free Things to Do in Manama

 Get outside and explore without spending a dime.

-Prince Khalifa Bin Salman Park Mangrove Walk Free
+Prince Khalifa Bin Salman Park at dawn Free

 Budget-Friendly Extras